 In the core assessment, a first-tier risk assessment in accordance with the terrestrial guidance document (SANCO/10329/2002 rev 2 final) should be presented.
-However, data on acute effects on earthworms are no longer required according to Regulation 284/2013.
-Instead, the risk assessment should be based on sublethal effects for earthworms together with studies on Folsomia candida and Hypoaspis aculeifer where relevant.
-According to Regulation 284/2013, studies on Folsomia candida and Hypoaspis aculeifer are required whenever the product is applied directly to soil either as a spray or as a solid formulation and if first tier risk assessment for foliar treatments on non-target arthropods other than bees results in HQ above the trigger 2.
+Pending an updated EFSA guidance, the NZ interpretation of the data requirements in Regulation 284/2013 is that the risk assessment should be based on sublethal effects for earthworms together with studies on Folsomia candida and Hypoaspis aculeifer where relevant.

-65 Please notice that also 3 m buffer zone is relevant for arable crops and should be reported for Finland (drift values for arable crops at 3 m can be calculated by replacing 1 with 3 in cell A4 in the excel sheet).
+&lt;sup>70 Please notice that also 3 m buffer zone is relevant for arable crops and should be reported for Finland (drift values for arable crops at 3 m can be calculated by replacing 1 with 3 in cell A4 in the excel sheet).